Dr. Todd Dewett, Opening Keynote

 Darnell D. Fullum

-Darnell D. Fullum is currently serving as Fire Chief of the DeKalb Fire Rescue Department (since 2014), after retiring from the Fulton County Fire Rescue Department.
+Darnell D. Fullum is currently serving as Fire Chief of the DeKalb County (GA) Fire Rescue Department (since 2014), after retiring from the Fulton County Fire Rescue Department.
 He has over thirty-two (32) years of fire service experience to include serving as a firefighter, lieutenant, captain, battalion chief, training chief, fire marshal and deputy fire chief.
 He was appointed to several key positions throughout his career to include serving as the district chief/liaison for several newly formed cities and as Interim Director of the Atlanta-Fulton County Emergency Management Agency.
 Chief Fullum proudly served three years in the United States Army as an infantry soldier/squad leader and received an Honorable Discharge.

 Dave Gatton serves as Senior Advisor to the FAMA/FEMSA Governmental Affairs Committee.
 He has over 35 years’ experience in Washington D.C., representing cities, the fire service and urban interests before Congress.
 He resides in McLean, VA.